Yes-and/optimization-algorithms-semestral-work/README.md

-# Genetic Algorithm
+# Implementation of a genetic algorithm in python

 This repository employes a Genetic Algorithm (GA) to solve Travelling Salesperson problem (TSP).

+Different types of selection, mutation and crossover can be imported from the _operators_ folder.

+Usage:
+1. Install requirements
+2. Open _main.py_
-A solution can be passed to it, or it can generate a random solution.
+3. The problem can be passed to it, or it can be generated at random
+4. Run the main file

 Grid search can be used to test a multitude of parameters.